What is a collodion baby?

 Collodion baby is the name given to a baby who is born encased in a skin that resembles a yellow, tight and shiny film or dried collodion (sausage skin).
 These babies are often premature.

 The collodion membrane undergoes desquamation or peeling, which is usually complete by 2 to 3 weeks of life.
 This reveals the underlying skin disorder.

-The collodion membrane is due to abnormal desquamation (a peeling process).
+The collodion membrane is due to abnormal desquamation.
 It is due to mutation of certain genes and is usually an autosomal recessive, congenital ichthyosis (scaly skin condition).
-However 10% of collodion babies have normal underlying skin – a mild presentation known as ‘self-healing’ collodian baby.
+However, 10% of collodion babies have normal underlying skin – a mild presentation known as ‘self-healing’ collodion baby.

 - Lamellar ichthyosis

 Other rarer conditions include:

 - Gaucher Disease type 2